Who we are

 I am the Vicar of Holy Trinity, Hurst Green and St Mary, Salehurst in the United Benefice of Salehurst, Hurst Green and Robertsbridge.
 I started my working life as a nurse, I then took a degree in Education and went on to work in project management, initially for a small local charity and afterwards for a national charity as the development manager and local authority childcare consultant for East Sussex, West Sussex and Brighton & Hove.
 I am married and have four adult children and five grandchildren.

-Elaine Lambert – Co-opted Governor – Chair of Governors
+Elaine Lambert – Trust Governor – Chair of Governors

 My husband and I moved to Etchingham in 2017, following our retirement.
 I have had a varied career.
 I started my working life as a computer programmer then became a secondary school maths teacher after starting a family, going on to become a head of department in a Further Education College.
 I then joined the School Effectiveness team in the London Borough of Bexley as their mathematics consultant.
-Finally, I worked as a publisher, responsible for secondary school maths textbooks and I still do some authoring and editing of maths resources.
-I also volunteered as a parent governor when my children were at their Church of England primary school.
-I am passionate about helping children to reach their full potential, and as a governor in the local community I hope I can support schools to achieve this.
+Finally, I worked as a publisher, responsible for secondary school maths textbooks and I have also authored and edited maths resources.
+I spent 4 years as a parent governor when my children were at their Church of England primary school.
+I am passionate about helping children to reach their full potential, and as a governor I do everything I can to support the school to enable all our children to achieve this.
 Other interests include cycling, walking, pottery and my grandchildren!

 Should you wish to contact the Chair of Governors, please approach the School Office or email email@example.com